What if I use my own car for business purposes?

 Business journeys also include travel directly to or from your home to visit a client, unless the journey is practically the same as the journey from your home to your normal place of work, for example, because the customer lives near your office.

 You cannot usually include your daily journey to work as business travel.
-However, if you are a site-based employee with no permanent workplace – any job at a particular site is not expected to last more than 24 months otherwise the site becomes a permanent workplace – you can claim the cost of travelling to and from home.
+However, if you are a site-based employee with no permanent workplace – any job at a particular site that is not expected to last more than 24 months: otherwise the site becomes a permanent workplace – you can claim the cost of travelling to and from home.

 This rule does not apply if your job is only temporary and will last for fewer than 24 months and all or most of your work is based on the same site – compared to someone in a permanent job whose work on a particular site will be for less than 24 months.

 You cannot include any private travel where the purpose of the journey is not for business, for example, to go to the shops.